iodigital-com/techhub/src/content/articles/how-do-i-build-a-component-library/front-end-framework-storybook.md

 ---
-title: "How do I pick a _front-end framework_ & showcase it with _Storybook_?"
+title: 'How do I pick a _front-end framework_ & showcase it with _Storybook_?'
-date: "2022-08-24"
+date: '2022-08-24'
 images:
   [
-    "/articles/how-do-i-build-a-component-library/front-end-framework-storybook/front-end-framework-storybook.png",
+    '/articles/how-do-i-build-a-component-library/front-end-framework-storybook/front-end-framework-storybook.png',
   ]
-summary: "How to build a component library Part 2: Picking a front-end framework and setting up Storybook."
+summary: 'How to build a component library Part 2: Picking a front-end framework and setting up Storybook.'
-authors: ["dave-bitter"]
+authors: ['dave-bitter']
-theme: "blue"
+theme: 'blue'
-serie: "how-do-i-build-a-component-library"
+serie: 'how-do-i-build-a-component-library'
 ---

 <div className="p-4 bg-io_blue-100">_This article is part 2 of the series [How do I build a Component Library?](/series/how-do-i-build-a-component-library).
 You can find the demo repository for this series on [GitHub](https://github.com/DaveBitter/fe-monorepo) and the component library itself hosted [here](https://fe-monorepo.davebitter.com/)._</div>